Benoit37000/minipill_lora-stm32_low_power_node/README.md

 # MiniPill LoRa version 1.1

-Please look at [https://www.iot-lab.org/post/]() for general information on this project.
+Please look at [https://www.iot-lab.org/blog/370/]() for general information on this project.
 In this this file I will share some software specific information.

 ## PlatformIO
 Remember that this code is used in combination with the PlatformIO toolset.
 This can be found at [https://platformIO.org]().
-I use the toolset in combination with the Atom editor on MacOS.
+I use the toolset in combination with the Atom IDE on MacOS.

 ## Adding a custom board
 To work with the MiniPill LoRa in more than one project you should add this custom board to you PlatformIO toolset.
-On MacOS is under the user's homedirectory a .platformio directory available for the toolset.
+On MacOS under the user's homedirectory a .platformio is a directory available for the toolset.
+This is platformio homedirectory.
 Please check for your OS where this is located.

-- copy the boards and variants directory from customboard directory to the .platformio directory
+- copy the *boards* and *variants* directory from customboard directory to the .platformio directory
 - change the absolute path in the boards/minipill_l051c8_lora.json file for the variants path
 - restart platformio/IDE